zordius/iso-call/README.md

 Check our <a href="examples/01-shell">shell example</a> to know more about isocall.execute().

+With isocall.execute() a RPC you can:

+* Trigger server side only process with RPC then get the result from server or client side.
+* Place specific logic inside RPC to hide it from users.
+* Call API inside RPC to hide API endpoint from users.
+* Do input validation at server side to ensure security.
+* Reduce client side JavaScript size because RPC codes will not be bundled.

 Use Case: isomorphic http request
 ---------------------------------

 Check our <a href="examples/02-yql">YQL example</a> to know more about isocall.request().

+With isocall.request() an API you can:

+* Trigger an API by name from both server side and client.
+* Using consist options from <a href="https://github.com/request/request">request</a>.
+* Do not need to worry about cross domain request issue.

 Use Case: deal with request by context
 --------------------------------------

 Checkout our <a href="examples/03-context">Context example</a> to know more about context based RPC which can access request by `this`.

+With contexted isocall you can:

+* Access <a href="http://expressjs.com/4x/api.html#req">express request<a/> by `this` inside the RPC.
+* Do request based logic inside a RPC.
+* Get required cookie or headers from the request then pass to an API.